na-na-hi/renget/archive/characterprovider.md

 - - -
 ####⠀-> TL;DR <-

--> This page is an AI RP tips and tricks.
+-> This page is AI RP tips and tricks compilation.
 You can find prompts, answers to possible questions regarding AI RP issues with Claude and GPT, a guide to character creation, explanations of LLM parameters, and other tips and tricks.
 Use the 'Quick Start' section for navigation. <-

 ######
 - - -